KuroganeToyama/blog/src/content/blog/2025-12-03-junior-high.md

 #### 4. Grade 9

 Now, there were two big things for me.
 One, train my ass off for the prestigious math contest.
-Two, grind my ass of for the entrance exam into the most prestigious high school of the city.
+Two, grind my ass off for the entrance exam into the most prestigious high school of the city.

 Stress level was off the roof.
 I could barely keep up with anything, not even my normal schoolwork.
 At one point I dropped one of my cram class because I just wanted to sleep.